Let’s talk about how to get into Penn State.

 We’ve already taken a good look at what a Penn State freshman looks like in terms of Penn State SAT scores, Penn State ACT scores, and Penn State GPA.
 But what does a Penn State freshman look like on a personal level?
 Where do Penn State students come from?
 Where do they live?
 Once you figure out how to get into Penn State, will you fit in and thrive upon arrival?

 First, let’s talk about where Penn State undergraduates are from geographically.
 As you might expect, more than half of Penn State’s students are from Pennsylvania.
 But only a little more than half.
-52% of the incoming undergraduates are in-state students.
-A remaining 36% of students are from other parts of the U.S. And 12% of students are international.
+Roughly 60% of the incoming undergraduates are in-state students.
+Approximately 30% of students are from other parts of the U.S. And around 10% of students are international.
 So if you attend Penn State, you’ll get a strong taste of local Pennsylvania culture.
 But you’ll also get to interact with people from many other parts of the country and the world.

 Now, let’s talk about where Penn State freshman are form economically.
 To be sure, Penn State has its share of wealthy and well-connected students, as you’d expect from an elite university.
-However, the majority of Penn State students come form either middle-class or lower-income households.
-Roughly 64% of incoming freshman are found to me eligible for needs-based financial aid.
+However, a substantial number of Penn State students come form either middle-class or lower-income households.
+45% of incoming freshman are found to me eligible for needs-based financial aid.

 So that’s where Penn State students come from, physically and financially.
 But once they arrive, where do they live?
 The vast majority of Penn State freshman live in the dorms at first, since they’re actually required to live either on-campus in their first year.
 However, once a group of freshman move on to their second year of schooling (or later), they stop living in student housing for the most part.
 Over all, only 35% of Penn State students live on campus.